Canned foods America grew up on

 1990s: Campbell’s Home Cookin’ Soups (Homestyle)

 When it came to cans, soup still reigned supreme through the 1990s and Campbell's was still king.
-In the 1980s, the mighty soup company introduced Home Cookin' Soup (later Homestyle) – hearty meat and veg broths designed to match a home-cooked meal.
-The range remained popular through the 1990s and actor Jimmy Stewart even did the voice-over for the 90s TV ads.
+By now, the company had introduced Home Cookin' Soup (later Homestyle) – hearty meat and veg broths designed to match a home-cooked meal.
+The range remained popular through the 1990s, with actor James Stewart doing the voice-over for the range's TV ads during the decade.

 1990s: Campbell's Condensed Cream of Broccoli Soup

-Campbell’s didn’t rest on its laurels though – in the 1990s, the company introduced another decade favourite and saw their “most successful new introduction in 55 years”.
-If you entered an American kitchen in the 1990s, you could bet you'd see Campbell's Condensed Cream of Broccoli Soup in the cupboard.
-A creamy bowl of the stuff was – and is – perfect on a cold evening with a hunk of crusty bread.
+Campbell’s didn’t rest on its laurels – in the 1990s, the company introduced a new flavor and saw its most successful new introduction in more than 50 years.
+If you entered an American kitchen in the 1990s, there was a good chance you'd see a can of Campbell's Condensed Cream of Broccoli Soup in the cupboard.
+A creamy bowl of the stuff was – and still is – perfect on a cold evening with a hunk of crusty bread.

 1990s: SlimFast shakes